 At Gemini North: MOS masks will be cut once a week.

 The mask design and corresponding Phase II updates are submitted via the OT and then checked by the Principal Support Scientist before being forwarded to the observatory.
 Mask designs are checked internally by Gemini staff for technical feasibility at least once per week before being forwarded to the Gemini North and Gemini South mask cutting queue.
-The time between mask design approval and mask availability for the telescope queue is normally less than 2 weeks.
+The time between mask design approval and mask availability for the telescope queue is normally less than 2 weeks for Gemini North and 5 weeks for Gemini South (due to mask shipping time).
 We strongly encourage all MOS PIs to submit their mask designs as early as possible (either at the start of the semester if not using GMOS pre-imaging or immediately after the pre-imaging is taken) in order to increase the chance that the MOS observations will be completed.
 Gemini reserves the right not to cut masks submitted within 6 weeks of the period when the program is active if the queue coordinators determine that the MOS observations cannot be scheduled.

 Be sure to use the latest version of the mask design software.